Video Guide

 Water Washing Cast Stone

 Next up, let’s look at water washing cast stone.
-Because most dirt is water soluble, cast stone cleaning with water is a popular option.
+Because most dirt is water-soluble, cast stone cleaning with water is a popular option.
 Water washing is also a very simple process.
-That’s because all you need is a bucket and brush, and a low-pressure hosepipe.
+That’s because all you need is a bucket, a brush, and a low-pressure hosepipe.

 Using Chemical Cleaners

 Care should always be taken when using chemical cleaners.
-That’s because chemical cleaners can in some cases change both the colour and the texture of the cast stone.
-As a result, we recommend that whole stones and all adjacent areas are treated to maintain a uniform appearance.
+That’s because chemical cleaners can, in some cases, change both the colour and the texture of the cast stone.
+As a result, we recommend that whole stones and all adjacent areas be treated to maintain a uniform appearance.
 Also, for effective cleaning and to prevent burning of the surface, the cast stone and surrounding surfaces – especially below where you’re cleaning – should be wetted with water before you apply any acid-based cleaning fluids.
-That’s because cast stone will always absorb a small amount of liquid so it’s essential to wet the stone first.
+That’s because cast stone will always absorb a small amount of liquid, so it’s essential to wet the stone first.

 Whichever method of cleaning cast stone you choose, prepping before you start and finishing with a few key processes at the end of cleaning will help provide the best results.

-Before starting: Remove moss, lichen and built-up dirt with a dry sponge or a soft bristle brush.
-Always take great care not to cause damage to the surface of the cast stone surface by rubbing too harshly.
+Remove moss, lichen and built-up dirt with a dry sponge or a soft-bristle brush.
+Always take great care not to cause damage to the surface of the cast stone by rubbing too harshly.
 Be sure to protect the area you’re working in with plastic sheeting or similar.
 Remember to wet first with lots of water but avoid over-saturating.

-After cleaning: Leave to dry and check results if the stain has not completely disappeared and the surface of the stone still feels smooth and not gritty then a further application is ok.
-Once satisfied with the results clean the whole unit.
+Leave to dry and check results.
+If the stain has not completely disappeared and the surface of the stone still feels smooth and not gritty, then a further application is ok.
+Once satisfied with the results, clean the whole unit.
 Remember to rinse after using plenty of water.
-Clean and remove from area any excess liquid by use absorbent granules.
+Clean and remove from the area any excess liquid by using absorbent granules.
+Cleaning

 If you would like your cast stone to look like new for much longer, you could seal the stone after installation with a proprietary stone sealer, which would also seal the mortar joints as well.
-The product we recommend is called Lithofin Stain Stop, and you can see find out more here.
+The product we recommend is called Lithofin Stain Stop.
+Find out more here.

-If you’d like any specific advice about any aspect of cast stone maintenance, please do feel free to call us on 01773 540704 or email our expert team on info@acanthuscaststone.co.uk
+If you’d like any specific advice about any aspect of cast stone maintenance, please do feel free to call us on 01773 540704 or email our expert team at info@acanthuscaststone.co.uk

 In the meantime, happy cast stone cleaning, and we hope you’ll be delighted with the results.